tetration/Simcity_3000_Linux_Installer/README.md

 1: Move your Simcity 3000 or Simcity 3000 Unlimited iso in the same directory of this python script installer and then launch the python installer

-2: To launch the python script you will have to start the linux terminal and then type cd (directory where this python script is located) example: cd /home/YourUsername/Desktop/PythonScriptFolder
+2: To launch the python2,python3 or the bash script you will have to start the linux terminal and then type cd (directory where this python script is located) example: cd /home/YourUsername/Desktop/ScriptFolder

-3:After that to launch it type in the terminal: python SCU3Installer.py
+3:After that to launch it type in the terminal: python SCU3Installer.py or if its the bash script type in the terminal: bash SCU3Installer.sh

 Enjoy the game!